grafana/xk6-output-template/README.md

 TODO: more instructions and comment inline
 </div>

+> :warning: the API of k6 outputs [will likely change in the future](https://github.com/grafana/k6/issues/2430), so repos using it (like this repo) are not guaranteed to be working with any future version of k6.

 ## Build

 To build a `k6` binary with this extension, first ensure you have the prerequisites: